 What is Salary Sacrifice?

-Your Employer is legally obliged to contribute superannuation for you into a Complying Superfund which includes an SMSF.
-The amount your Employer must contribute is equal to 10% of your salary.
 In addition to the contributions your Employer makes on your behalf, you have the option of "salary sacrificing" additional super contributions if you choose so.
 Salary sacrificing describes the arrangement of entering into an agreement with your Employer to pay part of your pre-tax salary directly into your SMSF.
 This means that your total remuneration needs to be renegotiated with your Employer where you agree to a reduced salary in return for additional superannuation contributions.

 Tax Rate